geo-martino/aiorequestful/docs/guides/request.rst

    :start-after: # PART 1
    :end-before: # PART 2

-We may also assign this :py:class:`.Authoriser` when we create the object too.
+We may also assign this :py:class:`.Authoriser` when we create the :py:class:`.RequestHandler` too.

 .. literalinclude:: scripts/request/auth.py
    :language: Python